HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 {{ figure_markup(
   image="potential-savings-of-unminified-javascript-by-third-party.png",
   caption="Average potentially saved kilobytes of unminified JavaScript for top 5 third-party script providers.", description="Bar chart showing potentially saved kilobytes of unminified JavaScript per page by a third party.
-Potential savings of minifying scripts served from code.jquery.com are 42 kilobytes for mobile pages, from s0.wp.com 14 kilobytes, from vk.com 13, from shopify.com 20 and from cloudflare.com 14.Data for desktop and mobile pages is almost identical.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=496701127&format=interactive", sheets_gid="438030733", sql_file="lighthouse_unminified_js_by_3p.sql"
+Potential savings of minifying scripts served from `code.jquery.com` are 42 kilobytes for mobile pages, from `s0.wp.com` 14 kilobytes, from `vk.com` 13, from `shopify.com` 20 and from `cloudflare.com` 14 kilobytes for desktop and mobile pages is almost identical.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=496701127&format=interactive", sheets_gid="438030733", sql_file="lighthouse_unminified_js_by_3p.sql"
   )
 }}

-jQuery is the most popular JavaScript library being used on 6% of all websites on desktop.
-On average 43 KB of data per page that has unminified jQuery could be saved by minifying its resources.
+The `code.jquery.com` CDN library for jQuery is the most popular JavaScript third-party library being used on 6% of all websites on desktop (note that jQuery is used on [far more websites](./javascript#library-usage), but not all uses are served from this CDN).
+On average 43 KB of data per page that has unminified jQuery could be saved by using the minified version its resources, which are available on this CDN.

 {{ figure_markup(
   caption="Percent of desktop pages with unminified jQuery from all pages using jQuery third-party",